 Post Event Analysis

 You must collect the feedback and suggestions after an event because no event is potentially the last event marketed and / or managed by you.
-The post-event metric will help you decide on a lot of attributes, including event venue, planning efficiency and proper utilization of other digital metrics.
+The post-event metric will help you decide on a lot of attributes, including event venue, planning efficiency, event ticket selling prices and proper utilization of other digital metrics.
 You cannot take anything for granted, can you?

 These are the data that tell you how well you have fared in event planning or marketing.
 If you have performed poorly, work hard.